-Mechanical recycling of plastics refers to the processing of plastic waste into secondary raw material or products without significantly changing the chemical structure of the material.
+Mechanical recycling is the processing of plastic waste into secondary raw material without significantly changing the chemical structure of the material.

 TARGET USERS: Industry, Government

-Mechanical recycling of plastics refers to the processing of plastics waste into secondary raw material or products without significantly changing the chemical structure of the material.
+Mechanical recycling of plastics refers to the processing of plastic waste into secondary raw material without significantly changing the chemical structure of the material.
 In principle, all types of thermoplastics can be mechanically recycled with little or no quality impairment.
-It is currently the almost sole form of recycling in Europe, representing more than 99% of the recycled quantities.
+It nearly represents the sole form of recycling in Europe today.

 Waste streams that can easily provide clean plastic of a single type in large quantities are ideal for mechanical recycling and represent a win-win situation from an environmental and economic perspective: the environmental benefits from substituting virgin material generally exceed the environmental burden from collection, sorting, transport and recycling operations, while the costs of such operations can be outweighed by potential revenues from selling recyclates on the market.